Magnesium And High Blood Pressure Relates To Many Of Your Cell Functions

 More than half of the magnesium in your body is in your bones and teeth, with about 25% in your liver, muscles and other soft tissues while another small amount is in your blood and other body fluids.

-Magnesium and high blood pressure control have been recommended by the medical establishment.
+Magnesium and high blood pressure treatments have been recommended by the medical establishment.

 Magnesium regulates the amount of sodium, calcium and potassium found within your cells, and also serves as a co-factor in the production of ATP also known as adenosine triphosphate, the basic energy source for all your body cells.